IntelSoftware/SYCL_101/03_Modern/06_move.rst

       return 3;
    }

 In this case, :code:`returnValue()` returns the temporary number :code:`3`, which is a prvalue.
-Now, we will try to assign the value to it, as shown below:
+Now, we will try to assign the value to it:

 .. code-block:: cpp

    returnValue() = 17; // error

 We will receive an error: :code:`lvalue required as left operand of assignment`.
 That's because we are trying to use the left operand of the assignment on prvalue.
-But when we change the :code:`returnValue()` function to return a reference to an already existing memory location, everything will work fine.
-See the code below:
+But when we change the :code:`returnValue()` function to return a reference to an already existing memory location, everything will work fine:

 .. code-block:: cpp